“What I cannot create, I do not understand.” Richard Feynman

 Take 20 min to review the Syntax page and work through a few of the examples found in the Quick Start Guide.

 ~ 10 Minutes

 You'll need a tool to read and write code, and no, Microsoft Word won't do the trick.
 You need a text editor.
 Have you ever tried to cut and paste something from Word only to have the formatting all messed up?
 That's because there's a bunch of unseen stuff mixed in with your text.
 Unlike word processors, text editors don't touch anything but text and they often highlight your code, making it easier to read.
-Some popular (and free) text editors include Atom, Notepadd++ (Windows only), and Visual Studio Code.
+Some popular (and free) text editors include Visual Studio Code and Notepadd++ (Windows only).
 If you don't have a text editor, download and install one from the preceding list.
 It will come in handy soon.
-Also, these editors (esp.
-Atom) are highly customizable.
-See e.g., Atom Packages (you may want to disable "autocomplete-plus" and download and enable "spell-check").

 ~ 5 Minutes

 We'll be using Google Forms to collect your reflections and log your work.
 This will require you to have a Google Account.
 You can create an account here.
 If you don't want to create a Gmail account, don't worry.
 You can associate your account with an existing email.
 See e.g.,